Blackburn Football Club: History

 Football was played in the area as early as 1890 and the club held its first official AGM in 1903.
 Once formalised, it played in the Reporter Districts Football Association on the same oval used today.

-In 1907 the club joined the Reporter District FA, a football competition sponsored by a local Box Hill newspaper.
-In 1910 the club went though the season undefeated and won their first premiership.
+In 1907 the club joined The Box Hill Reporter District Football Association, a football competition sponsored by a local Box Hill newspaper.
+In 1910 the club went through the season undefeated and won their first premiership.
 In 1922 the club won its second premiership with the Seniors, the club jumper at the time was black with a red hoop.
 Further premierships in this competition were in 1930, 1933 & 1935.

-Blackburn transferred to the Eastern Suburban FL in 1937 after standing down for a year after being rejected a transfer from the Ringwood DFA.
+Blackburn transferred to the Eastern Suburban Football League in 1937 after standing down for a year after being rejected a transfer from the Ringwood District Football Association.
 The move was almost successful as they finished runners-up to Surrey Hills.
 They lost again in 1940 but premierships were to follow in 1941, 1950 & 1952.

 Blackburn remained in the Eastern Suburban FL until it closed down in 1962.
-Half of the clubs joined the Croydon-Ferntree Gully FL to form the Eastern District FL while the rest went to the new SE Suburban FL.
+Half of the clubs joined the Croydon-Ferntree Gully Football League to form the Eastern District Football League while the rest went to the new SE Suburban FL.

-The club entered Division 1 of the EFL in 2003, having won the Division 2 Premiership in 2002.
+The club entered Division 1 of the Eastern Football League in 2003, having won the Division 2 Premiership in 2002.
 It has remained in the top flight of the Eastern Football Netball League in the years since with their highest ladder finish being 3rd after the 2019 season, playing off in the Premier Division Grand Final.

 Blackburn's jumper is black with red stripes.
 The club's senior jumper changed in 2008, with a white patch added to the back of the jumper with a black number, similar in style to AFL club Hawthorn.